clhain/sandbox/docs/installation/all-in-one-gke.md

 In this case, the bundle does 2 things:

-1. Invoke terraform to provision a GKE Cluster with the parameters passed to it via Porter.
+1. Invoke terraform to provision a Private GKE Cluster with the parameters passed to it via Porter.
 2. Invoke Helm to install the [sandbox-base](https://github.com/clhain/sandbox-helm-charts/tree/main/charts/sandbox-base) chart (which installs ArgoCD + Sandbox Argo App definitions) on top of the cluster from #1.